DANNYDEE93/CronJob_ShellScript/README.md

 ![crontabs](https://github.com/DANNYDEE93/CronJob_ShellScript/blob/main/CronJobBashScript/crontab_e%20run%20command.png)

-&emsp;&emsp;&emsp;&emsp;  Alternatively, if the user wanted to include the timestamp in the the cron job instead of the script as depicted above, a new file for each update is still created: **<ins> { 0 23 * * 5 } /home/.ssh/cron.job.sh >> /home/ubuntu.pack.txt.$(date +'%m%d%Y') </ins>** This can also help the user control the filename format externally so the script does not need to be modified and you can control multiple cron jobs.
-Utilizing cron jobs helps increase resource efficiency, community contributions, and allows users to break code into smaller, more manageable components to be reused and separate concerns of functionality.
-Using cron jobs can also increase upgradability so when external libraries and packages are updated, the lastest versions can be easily incorporated in the system without having to manually manipulated the source code.
+&emsp;&emsp;&emsp;&emsp;  Alternatively, if the user wanted to include the timestamp in the the cron job instead of the script as depicted above, a new file for each update is still created: **<ins> { 0 23 * * 5 } /home/.ssh/cron.job.sh >> /home/ubuntu.pack.txt.$(date +'%m%d%Y') </ins>** This can help the user control the filename format externally so the script does not need to be modified and you can control multiple cron jobs at once.
+Utilizing cron jobs helps increase resource efficiency, community contributions, and allows users to break code into smaller, more manageable components to be reused for separate concerns of functionality.
+Using cron jobs can also increase upgradability so when external libraries and packages are updated, the lastest versions can be easily incorporated in the system on an automatic schedule without having to manually manipulate the source code.
 _______________________________

 #### <ins> **Script Execution** </ins>